fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/disable-watermark-in-fusionexport.md

 ## Remove FusionCharts Trial mark

 To remove the FusionCharts watermark, you have to buy a FusionCharts licensed version and use the downloaded files as a custom library.
+You can either contact our [sales team](mailto:sales@fusioncharts.com) or go to our [pricing page](https://www.fusioncharts.com/buy) to download the licensed package of FusionCharts

 You can override the default package version of **FusionCharts** in **FusionExport** with your current version by passing your custom FusionCharts directory to the `-L` options of FusionExport.